 Make sure your purchases are doing you and your world good, not harm.

 Spend your money with companies and suppliers that share your values.
-And if you really love a company, give them a shout-out about what you'd like to see them improve.
+And if you really love a company, give them a tip about what you'd like to see them improve.
 Does your favorite clothier make everything offshore?
-Is your go-to grocery store stocking enough free-range eggs?
+Is your go-to grocery store not stocking enough pastured eggs?
 Has your favorite restaurant gotten rid of plastic or (gasp!) styrofoam to-go containers in favor of paper yet?
-Give them a hint and a push in the right direction with a tactful email or social media post or review on Google Maps.
+Give them a hint and a push in the right direction with a tactful email, social media post or review on Google Maps.

 4. Say no to bottled water.

 In addition to its plastic problem (see #7), our bottled water habit is a huge resource hog.
 Water is a heavy and bulky thing to ship and we shouldn’t be trucking it around the country when we're fortunate enough to have easy access to clean, healthy drinking water in our own homes.
 Invest in an at-home water filtration system if you don't trust your tap.
 (Do you trust the BPAs in your plastic water bottle any better?)

 - Did you know that you can bring an empty reusable bottle to the airport and fill it up once you’re past security?

 - Add some natural flavoring if you don’t like the taste of your tap water.
 It can add vitamins too!

 - Treat yourself to a gorgeous reusable glass or stainless steel bottle.
 Make it an accessory you're proud to use!

 Hey, we’re saying you have to go completely vegetarian.
 But when you look at the carbon footprint of the foods you eat, nixing a few meat-centered meals from your diet each week can really add up.
 So will those calories you'll save!